maanex/deployment/production/coder/templates/coyote-local/README.md

-# Tude Ubuntu Workspace
+# Tude Coyote Local Workspace

-This template sets you up with a lightweight ubuntu machine.
+This template sets you up with a docker based workspace running on the coyote cluster.

 You can pick between different base images, some of them have additional software pre-installed.